Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## partitionMap

-Partitions the elements of a `ReadonlyRecord` into two groups: those that match a predicate, and those that don't.
+Partitions the elements of a record into two groups: those that match a predicate, and those that don't.

 **Signature**